wikicite/wcite/README.md

 [Wikidata] contains statements about all kinds of entities such as people, places, and publications.
 The [WikiCite] initiative promotes using Wikidata as collaboratively curated bibliography.
-This package provides:
+This node package provides:

 * the command line client **[wcite]** to fetch bibliographic records from Wikidata and to manage them locally in [bibliography files] for writing system such as Pandoc and LaTeX.

-* the Pandoc filter **[pwcite]** to use Wikidata item identifiers as citation keys in [Pandoc citation syntax] and to automatically fetch records from Wikidata.
+* the Pandoc filter **[pwcite]** to use Wikidata item identifiers as citation keys in [Pandoc citation syntax] automatically fetching records from Wikidata.

 See [usage](#usage) for details and examples.